Paragon (Marvel Comics): Paragon (Kismet)

-Powers and abilities

-Paragon has superhuman strength, speed, stamina, and agility as well as invulnerability.
-She can teleport and shoot energy blasts.
-She has retractable blades capable of draining organic life-force.

 Paragon (Cooper Roth)

-Cooper Roth is a fictional Marvel Comics character who first appeared in Iron Man vol. 4 #21 as a member of Captain Ultra's team.
+Paragon (Cooper Roth) first appeared in The Invincible Iron Man #21 as a member of Captain Ultra's team.

 Fictional character biography

 After investigating an unsolved crime with teammate Gadget, they ran across a formerly missing supervillain, Graviton.
 In a sudden flurry of violence, Roth was badly injured, requiring hospitalization and Gadget was killed.
 Graviton was taken into S.H.I.E.L.D. custody.
 After an investigation by Iron Man turned up evidence implicating Roth, Iron Man confronted Paragon and was subsequently attacked by Captain Ultra.
-In a following issue, it is revealed that Paragon is under the influence of the Mandarin, who manipulates him into believing that Graviton is responsible for the death of his mother.
-Roth then attempts to assassinate Graviton, who instead kills Roth before then taking his own life.
+In a following issue, it is revealed that Paragon is under the influence of the Mandarin, who manipulates him into believing that Graviton killed his mother.
+Roth attempts to assassinate Graviton, who instead kills him.

 Powers and abilities

-He possesses invulnerability due to the ability to control his density, as well as flight, superhuman strength and speed.
+He possesses invulnerability due to the ability to control his density, as well as flight and superhuman strength and speed.